Council meetings will take place via Zoom.

 The questionnaire was open throughout November both online and as paper copies.

 On completion of the community survey, the Council will create a masterplan with new and improved facilities, and will look to secure funding allocated for this purpose from recent housing developments nearby.
 On completion, the masterplan will be published for further feedback and comments.

 Please see the attached notice regarding the temporary prohibition of through traffic and parking from Monday 15 February to Friday 19 February.

 Please note that all this information is subject to change due to these uncertain times.
 Please do let us know if you would like your business or organisation to be included on the list by emailing firstname.lastname@example.org

 If you know someone who needs signposting to help but doesn't have internet access, please ask them to call 01752 897035 - The Watermark Information Line - open 9am to 5pm Monday to Friday and they will assist.

 For the most up to date advice from the Government please click here to access their website.
-Information about the new restrictions from 5 November can be found here.
-Information for businesses can be found here.
+Information about the restrictions can be found here.
+Information for businesses in the South Hams can be found here.

 Please click on the drop down sections below to explore the wide range of information and support which is available

 South Hams District Council have a number of links on their website for those who are struggling financially due to the impact of Covid.
 Please click here to access the page.